 How much money can you make raising alpacas?

-An alpaca farm can be side income, or it can produce enough income to support a family.
+An alpaca farm can be a side income, or it can produce enough income to support a family.
 It really depends on the farm’s business plan, sales and marketing capabilities, and their ability to keep costs at a minimum.
+I cover this topic in much more detail in my post titled 44 Tips and Resources for Creating a Successful Business Plan and Starting an Alpaca Farm.

 Do alpaca farmers make money?